MicrosoftDocs/powerquery-docs/powerquery-docs/native-query-sdk.md

 ![Permission is required to run this native database query warning message](media/native-query-sdk/sample-native-query.png)

-Click the *Edit Permission* button to see a new **Native Database Query** dialog that tries to warn you about the possibilities of running native queries.
-In this case, we know that this SQL Statement is safe and you can click the Run button to execute the command.
+Select the *Edit Permission* button to see a new **Native Database Query** dialog that tries to warn you about the possibilities of running native queries.
+In this case, we know that this SQL Statement is safe and you can select the Run button to execute the command.

 ![Approve a native database query dialog](media/native-query-sdk/native-query-approval.png)

-After executing your query, you will be able to see the preview of your query in the Power Query editor and this validates that your connector is capable of running native queries.
+After executing your query, you'll be able to see the preview of your query in the Power Query editor, and this validates that your connector is capable of running native queries.

 ![Native query executed in the initial connector development and testing](media/native-query-sdk/start-native-query-validated.png)